Last updated on September 4, 2025

 And with that, my friends, my role as Judge comes to an end.
 If only it had been the Professional Food Taster role instead….

 I’m very interested in roles and how they play out in the context of different formats.
-It’s a hybrid of enchantress elements and token generation, and I’ve come to love “tchotchke” artifacts like Food, Clues, Blood, and so on.
+It’s a hybrid of enchantress elements and token generation, and I’ve come to love “tchotchke” artifact tokens like Food, Clues, Blood, and so on.
 The flavor seems harder to justify across most sets, So I doubt we’ll see them frequently, but I’ll be excited for more roles down the line.

 Now comes the part where you take up the role of the commenter.
 How are you feeling about roles?
 How do you intend to use them, and which ones are your favorites?
 Let me know in the comments below or over in the Draftsim Discord.